AMDmi3/hoverboard-sdl/README.md

 ## Features

-I consider this a feature-complete reimplementation - it provides the complete experience of the original hame and only lacks some hidden features like Gandalf mode.
+I consider this a feature-complete reimplementation - it provides the complete experience of the original game and only lacks some hidden features like Gandalf mode.
 The project is now focused on optimization and extra features (such as game state saving).